Gregory-Pagnoux/platformer-game/specifications/Functional_Specifications.md

 ### E. Audio

-A background music is present and some fights sounds.
+Different backgrounds music are present in the menu, in game and some fights and death sounds.

 ## III.
 Target Audience

-Our targeted audience are people who like platformer post-apocalyptic universe.
+Our targeted audience are people who like platformer post-apocalyptic universe of 16 years old and more.

 ## IV.
 User Interface (UI)